isomerpages/nlb-learning/_partners/Partners.md

 </tr>

 <tr>
-<td><strong><a href="https://www.eventbrite.sg/e/making-wise-choices-at-the-supermarket-mind-your-body-x-time-of-your-life-tickets-373283028587?aff=odcleoeventsincollection" target="_blank"> Screen Time to Scream Time</a></strong></td>
+<td><strong><a href="https://nlbsingapore.zoom.us/meeting/register/tJwrcemgqzkiHd3HruSM3W0zr8G9I8IbtcrM" target="_blank">Screen Time to Scream Time</a></strong></td>
-<td>This workshop is curated to give learners a better understanding of the negative effects associated with too much screen time and the benefits of physical activities.
+<td>This workshop is curated to give learners a better understanding of the negative effects associated with too much screen time and the benefits of physical activities. <br><br>
 At the end of the workshop, learners will better understand the potential health risks associated with low physical activities and the different types of physical exercises.
-Learners will also be equipped with the basic skills to plan a simple exercise programme.
+<br><br>Learners will also be equipped with the basic skills to plan a simple exercise programme.
-<br><br></td>
+<br><br>
+This programme is suitable for teens.	</td>

-<td>18 Aug 2022, 2.30pm - 4pm</td>
+<td>8 Sept 2022, 3pm - 4.30pm</td>
-<td>Clementi Public Library</td>
+<td>Zoom</td>
 </tr>

 </tbody></table>